SAP/ui5-webcomponents/docs/5-development/06-deep-dive-and-best-practices.md

 </div>
 ```

-you should not write selectors by tag name for other components in the `Demo.css` file
+you should not write selectors by tag name for other components in the `MyComponent.css` file

 ```css
 ui5-button {